- Act Now

 “We never used to keep a record of these patients.
 Now we have started doing that, and I believe that we have identified 71 patients and referred them to Don Alex — we keep counting every day!”

 The overwhelming majority of the people Don Alex helps live in extreme poverty.
-He explains that most of them don’t have enough food to eat more than one meal a day.
-They live day by day and only earn, at the most, $3-4 on the days they can find a temporary job.
+He explained that most of them don’t have enough food to eat more than one meal a day.
+They live day by day and only earn, at the most, $3 to $4 on the days they can find a temporary job.
 Most families have many children to feed.
 They do not even have the money to pay for the bus to the closest health clinic, let alone a bus ride to the closest hospital in a distant city.
 Many of them can’t leave their children at home or afford the time away from work — if they have a job.

 “It was the pediatrician at the hospital who called me to tell us about the child.
 I drove there with my wife and César in the middle of the night to see them.
 The mother thought the son had a disease and didn’t want to keep him.
 We managed to convince the father to stay in the hospital with his son, and later we took him to Operation Smile’s center in Tegucigalpa.
-We have become close friends, and we speak on the telephone almost every day,” says Don Alex.
+We have become close friends, and we speak on the telephone almost every day,” said Don Alex.

-On the first day of Operation Smile’s international medical mission in Tegucigalpa’s Hospital San Felipe — only steps away from Operation Smile’s care center — Don Alex brings Juan and little 2-year-old José, along with 18 other parents and patients from Olancho.
+On the first day of Operation Smile’s international medical mission in Tegucigalpa’s Hospital San Felipe — only steps away from Operation Smile’s care center — Don Alex brought Juan and little 2-year-old José, along with 18 other parents and patients from Olancho.
 This is the sixth visit for Juan and his son.
-During previous visits, José has been too sick or malnourished, making it too dangerous to anaesthetize him.
+During previous visits, José had been too sick or malnourished, making it too dangerous to anaesthetize him.

 “What we are doing here in Honduras is really exciting.
 We are trying to identify the backlog of clefts and meet the surgical needs for all those patients.
 So we spent pretty much the whole last year doing a national registration campaign, working together with the electric meter readers in Honduras.
-They went from door to door to read the meters and at the same time they asked if there was anybody in the household with a cleft,” says Jordi Baron, Program Officer at Operation Smile.
+They went from door to door to read the meters and at the same time they asked if there was anybody in the household with a cleft,” said Jordi Baron, Program Officer at Operation Smile.

 What we are doing here in Honduras is really exciting.
 We are trying to identify the backlog of clefts and meet the surgical needs for all those patients.